Mount Kinabalu: Geology

+St. John's Peak seen from Low's Peak during sunrise.
+Kota Kinabalu city lights seen on the far right.

 During the Pleistocene Epoch of about 100,000 years ago, the mountain was covered by sheets of ice and glaciers.
-As these glaciers flowed down its slopes, they scoured the surface of Mount Kinabalu in the process and creating the 1800. m deep Low's Gully (named after Hugh Low) on its north side.
-Its granitic composition and the glacial formative processes are readily apparent when viewing its craggy rocky peaks.
+As these glaciers flowed down its slopes, they scoured the surface of Mount Kinabalu in the process and creating the 1800 m Low's Gully (named after Hugh Low) on its north side.
+Its granitic composition and the glacial formative processes are readily apparent when viewing its craggy, rocky peaks.

 IUGS geological heritage site

-In respect of it being 'one of the youngest granitic intrusions exposed on Earth and the site of spectacular tropical glacial landscapes', the International Union of Geological Sciences (IUGS) included the 'Mount Kinabalu Neogene granite' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
-The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'
+Because it is "one of the youngest granitic intrusions exposed on Earth and the site of spectacular tropical glacial landscapes", the International Union of Geological Sciences (IUGS) included the Mount Kinabalu Neogene granite in its assemblage of 100 geological heritage sites around the world in a listing published in October 2022.
+The organisation defines an IUGS Geological Heritage Site as "a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history."

 Climate

+Rainforest mist on the slopes of the mountain.

 The climate of the mountain varies from humid tropical at its base to alpine at its summit.
 The temperature at the summit of Mount Kinabalu ranges from −4 to 8 °C from December to January, and 3 to 12 °C from June to September.
-Depending on how cold the mountain remains from December to January, there are a few occasions where frost and ice appear at the summit of Mount Kinabalu.
-Snow has been recorded three times in this area; in 1975, 1993 and 2022.
+Depending on how cold the mountain remains from December to January, there are a few occasions where frost and ice appear at the summit.
+Snow has been recorded three times in this area, in 1975, 1993, and 2022.

 Biology

 Mount Kinabalu, along with other upland areas of the Crocker Mountains, is known worldwide for its biodiversity with plants of Himalayan, Australasian, and Indomalayan origin.
 A recent botanical survey of the mountain estimated a staggering 5,000 to 6,000 plant species (excluding mosses and liverwort but including ferns) thrive upon the mountain.
 It is therefore one of the world's most important biological sites.
 A reason for its rich diversity and endemisms is that its extreme height provides refuge to cold-adapted species during interglacials.

-In 2015, a major Malaysian-Dutch study showed that the unique flora, fauna, and fungi on the mountain summit are younger than the mountain itself, and have evolved from both local and distant montane ancestors.
+In 2015, a major Malaysian–Dutch study showed that the unique flora, fauna, and fungi on the mountain summit are younger than the mountain itself, and have evolved from both local and distant montane ancestors.